ashikali/Java-smslib-and-Rails-Integration/README.md

 			mysql>

 	   Now all the tables have been created in smslib database .
 Cross check the same .

+	Note:
+		I must have to use migration instead of running raw smslib.sql file.
+But migration not doing its job well.

 Running SMSserver :